-A land use plan was completed in 1982 for the Sonoma-Gerlach and Paradise-Denio Resource Areas.
-A major portion of these plans was the preparation and publication of a Grazing Environmental Impact Statement which analyzed five different alternatives to manage public lands: (1) distribute available vegetation to livestock, wildlife, and wild horses/burros; (2) no action; (3) no livestock grazing, (4) maximize livestock; and (5) maximize wild horses/burros.
-The final analysis culminated with the issuance of the Winnemucca District Manager's Management Framework Plan (MFP) Step III (LUP) Decisions on June 30, 1982.
+A land use plan (Management Framework Plan - Step III) has recently been developed for the Sonoma-Gerlach RA.
+A major portion of this plan was the preparation and publication of a Grazing Environmental Impact Statement which analyzed five different alternatives to manage public lands: (1) distribute available vegetation to livestock, wildlife, and wild horses/burros; (2) no action; (3) no livestock grazing, (4) maximize livestock; and (5) maximize wild horses/burros.
+The final analysis culminated with the issuance of the Winnemucca District Manager's Management Framework Plan (MFP) Step III Decisions on June 30, 1982.
 The decisions received the State Director's concurrence on July 9, 1982.
-The MFP III (LUP) WH/B decision number 1.1 provides for the retention and management of wild horses/burros on noncheckerboard lands in the resource area.
-The decision stated that existing/current numbers (as of July 1,1982) would be used as a starting point for monitoring purposes except where one of the following conditions exist:
+The MFP III (LUP) WH/B decision number 1.1 provides for the retention and management of wild horses/burros on non-checkerboard lands in the resource area.
+The decision stated that existing/current numbers (as of July 1, 1982) would be used as a starting point for monitoring purposes except where one of the following conditions exist:

 - 1. Numbers are established by adequate and supportable resource data. - 2.
 Numbers are established through the CRMP process as documented in CRMP recommendations and agreed to by the District Manager. - 3.
 Numbers are established by formal signed agreement between affected interests. - 4.
-Numbers are established through previously developed interim capture/ management plans.
+Numbers are established through previously developed interim capture/management plans.
 Plans are still supportable by parties consulted in the original plan.
 EAs (EARs) were prepared and are still valid. - 5.
 Numbers are established by court order.

-None of the above five conditions are applicable to this proposed plan of removal, and the existing/current numbers (as of July 1, 1982) will be used as a starting point for monitoring purposes.
+None of the above five conditions are applicable to this proposed plan of removal, and the existing/current numbers (as of July - 1988) will be used as a starting point for monitoring purposes.